overlookmotel/sequelize-hierarchy/README.md

 * Adjusted capitalization to reflect that model names and tables names are no longer capitalized
 * Changed 'childs' to 'children' as pluralization now performed through Inflection library which plururalizes "child" correctly

+0.0.5 (First working version ready for use)

+* bulkCreate and bulkUpdate use hooks instead of shimming
+* Dependency on shimming module removed
+* Added tests for main functions
+* Bug fixes

 ## TODO

+* Tests for other functions
+* Check setParent etc accessor methods work
 * Add other creation methods (e.g. createChild, createParent etc)
-* Check setParent etc accessor methods work
-* Fix Sequelize so that beforeFind etc hooks do not need to return a promise, then delete excess Promise.resolve() code
-* Write tests
 * Create more efficient function for bulkCreate (+ alter sequelize bulkCreate to do single multi-row insertion?)

 ## Known issues